 - 1. A lower and an upper threshold for the proximity value can be defined.
 If the proximity value falls below the lower limit or exceeds the upper limit, an interrupt event will be generated.
 In this case, an interrupt flag bit in the read-out register 0xF9 will be set and the interrupt pad of the VCNL will be pulled to low by an open drain pull-down circuit.
 In order to eliminate false triggering of the interrupt by noise or disturbances, it is possible to define the number of consecutive measurements that have to occur before the interrupt is triggered - 2.
-A too high infrared level as it could be with strong direct sunlight or also close halogen / incandescent lamp can be observed with checking the bit: PS_SPFLAG
+A too high infrared level, such as from strong direct sunlight or close halogen / incandescent lamps, can be observed with checking the bit: PS_SPFLAG